-The cost of hiring a car accident lawyer can seem out of reach for many people.
-Many believe that car accident lawyer fees are complicated.
-In this article we’ll run you through the lawyer fee structure and what you pay when engaging a personal injury lawyer for your insurance claim.
+The cost of hiring a personal injury lawyer who specializes in car accidents can seem out of reach for many people.
+The intricacies associated with the presumed costs of these legal services can seem complicated.
+In this article, we’ll run you through the lawyer fee structure and what you pay when engaging a personal injury lawyer for your insurance claim.

 Fortunately, anyone can get the professional legal assistance they need if they’ve been injured in an accident.
 This is because personal injury lawyers typically charge on a contingency basis.